solana-foundation/developer-content/content/guides/advanced/how-to-optimize-compute.md

 logging is also very expensive.
 You should avoid logging non-essential information in your programs to keep your program usage down.

-For example, both base58 encoding and concatenation are expensive operations.
+For example, both base58 encoding and concatenation are expensive operations:

 ```rust
 // 11962 CU !!